Advanced spectroscopy in f-element chemistry

 +49 721 608 24024

-The group systematically investigates the electronic and coordination structures of actinide (An) and chemical homologue lanthanide (Ln) systems with novel synchrotron-based high energy resolution X-ray emission/absorption/inelastic scattering techniques.
+The department systematically investigates the electronic and coordination structures of actinide (An) and chemical homologue lanthanide (Ln) systems with novel synchrotron-based high energy resolution X-ray emission/absorption/inelastic scattering techniques.
 The experimental results are supported by theoretical calculations and simulations with quantum chemical codes.
 These investigations improve our understanding of An/Ln reactivity in repository systems and waste matrices on a molecular scale and thereby contribute to the assessment of the repository long term safety.
-The elucidation of electronic and coordination structures of An/Ln systems provides basic insight into structure-reactivity relationships of actinide elements, which is still a challenging scientific frontier.
-The group was initiated in July, 2011 - Helmholtz Young Investigators Group grant (VH-NG-734) awarded by the Helmholtz Association of German Research Centers (HGF) and the Karlsruhe Institute of Technology (KIT), Faculty of Chemistry and Biosciences, Institute for Nuclear Waste Disposal (INE).
+The elucidation of electronic and coordination structures of An/Ln systems provides basic insight into structure-reactivity relationships of actinide and lanthanide elements, which is still a challenging scientific frontier.
+We also work on topics related to radiopharmaceutical research and the applications of high-energy-resolution and high-efficiency metal magnetic calorimeter (MMC) detectors.